I don’t get it.

 Your conversion rate is the percentage of people who actually order when they arrive on your bricks sales page.

-If for every 1000 views of the page 10 people buy, that’s a 1% conversion rate.
+If for every 1,000 views of the page, ten people buy, that’s a 1% conversion rate.

-Since the advertising on Google costs money, they get a cut as well.
+Since advertising on Google costs money, they get a cut as well.

-How much would you be willing to give to them, out of each sale?
+Out of each sale, how much would you be willing to give to them?

-If you think making $70 per sale is still okay, then that’s as if you pay Google a 30% commission for each successful conversion through AdWords.
+If you think making $70 per sale is still okay, then it’s okay if you pay Google a 30% commission for each successful conversion through Google Ads.

 Putting all of it together will give you your maximum CPC.